 The Long-Term Reserve Fund was established as a reserve for ICFJ's future cash needs.
 Transfers to or from the Long-Term Reserve Fund or to the Operating Fund must be approved by either the President or the Treasurer.
-During the years ended December 31, 2021 and 2020, ICFJ approved transfers of \$110,000 and \$153,743, respectively.
+There were no transfers during the year ended December 31, 2022.
+During the year ended December 31, 2021, ICFJ approved a transfer of \$110,000.